AdedayoBabarinde/MERN-STACK/Project notes MERN.md

-- Network Information

-Server ip : 192.168.1.150

-- Prepare the backend Ubuntu server
+-I Prepared the backend Ubuntu server

 Obtain the location of nodejs software from ubuntu repositories over the internet.